colombianguate/kickstarter-anaylsis/README.md

 ![image_name](rescoures/Outcomes_vs_Goals.png)

 A suprisgnly succesful was the goal from $35,00 - $39,999 because as seen in the line chart after a goal of $1,000 the percentage of succesful outcomes was decreasing.
 So based of this line chart if I wanted my campaign to be succesful I would start with goal of less then $1,000.

+### Challenges and Difficulties Encountered

+My only challenge with this data set was the that the timestmaps column I and J were in Unix format, something i never seen before.

+I actually had got the year before the module stated to do so.
+I knew that with only dates in format dd/mm/yyyy, our data would have been to broad to visualize and also the pivot table would have been to big to get any insight from it.

+Another challange is more of writing the analysis.
+For me it is knowing the diffrence from summarizing everything and actually analyzing the visuals.

+The counifs at first I didnt realize the lower and upper limit were inclusive, so i actually had to go an research if less/ greater then equal is an operator in the count if formula.

+## Results

+- What are two conclusions you can draw about the Outcomes based on Launch Date?
+  - I know we had only filtered on certain categories, so based off the category in our first deliverable I would reccommend launchin from May through Septmeber.
+While October had more successful outcomes than failed, the number of failed was too close to comfort with succesful's outcomes.
+- What can you conclude about the Outcomes based on Goals?
+  - The lower our goal amount the more succesful the outcome.
+If I wanted to gamble on a higher amount the goal of 35000-44999 had above %50 success rate.
+Overall a goal of 0-4999, had the best success rate.
+- What are some limitations of this dataset?
+  - One limation is the countries.
+The more countries we add to this data set the larger the insight of campaigns.
+With the limited countries this is only a small sample size.
+  -